andycook71/andycook71.github.io/_posts/2017-07-15-Sardinian-lamb-pilau.md

 - 4 cups hot lamb or veal stock
 - 500 g fregola

+Heat some olive oil in a large, heavy casserole and soften onions then garlic.
+Set aside.

+Brown lamb cubes in batches with a bit of salt and pepper seasoning, perhaps use 2 pans.

-Heat olive oil in a large, heavy casserole.
-Brown lamb cubes.
-Add rosemary, bay leaves, garlic and salt and fry for a few minutes, stirring well to combine.
+Add rosemary, bay leaves, garlic, onions and salt and fry for a few minutes, stirring well to combine.

 Add wine and bring to the boil.
 Lower heat and simmer, covered, for about an hour or until lamb is tender.